clone206/dsd2dxd/README.md

 `cargo install --path .`

 This should install dsd2dxd into a directory that was automatically added to your `$PATH` when you installed Rust/Cargo.
+If you installed an older version of dsd2dxd previously, make sure to remove it so it doesn't take precedence over this new installation (e.g. `sudo rm -f /usr/local/bin/dsd2dxd`)

 ### Examples